ericbuess/claude-code-inspired-dark/README.md

 # Claude Code Dark Theme for Zed

-A custom dark theme for Zed editor inspired by Claude and Anthropic's brand colors, designed specifically for VM environments with visual distinction.
+A custom dark theme for Zed editor inspired by Claude and Anthropic's brand colors with semi-transparent backgrounds.

 ## Features

 ### Transparency & Environment Integration
 - **Semi-transparent backgrounds**: Editor backgrounds use 85-92% opacity, allowing your desktop wallpaper to subtly tint the interface
-- **Orange wallpaper integration**: Designed to work with Claude's signature orange (#E67D22) desktop background for a cohesive look
+- **Wallpaper integration**: Designed to work with Claude's coral (#D97757) or orange (#E67D22) desktop background for a cohesive look
-- **VM distinction**: Instantly recognizable when switching between host and VM macOS environments
+- **Window borders**: Use macOS window tiling (drag to top-middle of screen) to add a small border around Zed, allowing the background to show through on all sides

 ### Color Palette